-It’s unobtrusive enough to not overwhelm the flavours of what you mix it in with, and packed with vitamins, some fibre and all kinds of other goodies.
+It’s unobtrusive enough to not overwhelm the flavors of what you mix it in with, and packed with vitamins, some fiber and all kinds of other goodies.

 But can dogs eat lettuce?
 Indeed they can – but make sure to follow our advice on how best to prepare this leafy green for your pup’s benefit.